-Haodex's ability to achieve its stated objectives will depend upon the performance of counterparties to each agreement of their respective obligations under those agreements.
-If any counterparty defaults in the performance of their obligations, it may be necessary for Haodex to seek a legal remedy.
+Haodex's ability to achieve its stated objectives will depend upon the performance of counterparties to each agreement and of their respective obligations under those agreements.
+If any counterparty defaults in the performance of their obligations, it may be necessary for Haodex to approach a count to seek a legal remedy.
 Legal action can be costly and there can be no guarantee that a legal remedy will be ultimately granted on the appropriate terms.

-5.2.22 Enforceable contracts
+5.2.24 Enforceable Contracts